crguezl/how-jquery-works-tutorial/README.md

 * `master` shows how to use jQuery [`get`](http://api.jquery.com/jquery.get/) on the client side and [Sinatra](http://www.sinatrarb.com/) on the server side
-* `getallparams` shows how to use jQuery [`get`](http://api.jquery.com/jquery.get/)
+* `getallparams` shows how to use jQuery [`get`](http://api.jquery.com/jquery.get/) exemplifying how to use all the `get` params.

+  There is a *express.js* version in this branch composed of these files:

+                gulpfile.js
+                node_modules
+                app.js
+                package.json
+                Procfile
+                views
+                README.md
+                config.ru

 * `getscript` shows how to use jQuery [`get`](http://api.jquery.com/jquery.get/) with `dataType` `script`
 * `separated` shows how to put the views/templates in separated files